Missing in action: Korean War US MIAs repatriation (1954–2023)

 The U.S. Joint POW/MIA Accounting Command (now the Defense POW/MIA Accounting Agency) and the equivalent South Korean command are actively involved in trying to locate and identify remains of both countries' personnel.
 Remains of missing combatants from the Korean War are periodically recovered and identified in both North and South Korea.
-It is thought that 13,000 South Korean and 2,000 U.S. combatants are buried in the Korean Demilitarized Zone alone and never found.
-In the summer of 2018 President Moon Jae-in of South Korea expressed his hopes to recover the remains of Korean soldiers from the DMZ.
-South Korea MIAs are believed to number 120,000.
-In 2018 the remains of 1 North Korean were repatriated to North Korea from the U.S. On Sept 27, 2018, the remains of 64 South Korean soldier MIAs were repatriated to South Korea from the United States.On June 25, 2020, the remains of 147 South Korean soldier MIAs were repatriated to South Korea from the United States.In July 2020 it is reported that 50,000 South Korean POWS were never repatriated from North Korea in 1953.
+It is thought that 13,000 South Korean and 2,000 U.S. combatants are buried in the Korean Demilitarized Zone alone and were never found.
 The 1991–1993 United States Senate Select Committee on POW/MIA Affairs investigated some outstanding issues and reports related to the fate of U.S. service personnel still missing from the Korean War.
 In 1996, the Defense Department stated that there was no clear evidence any of the U.S. prisoners were still alive.

 As of 2005, at least 500 South Korean prisoners of war were believed to be still detained by the North Korean regime.
-That same year the U.S. suspended talks with North Korea over the recovery of MIAs; the George W. Bush administration had broken off relations between the US and North Korea-claiming it couldn't guarantee Americans safety.

-In 2007 New Mexico Governor Bill Richardson traveled to Pyongong and returned with six sets of remains.

-In 2010, it was reported that the Obama administration was reversing the Bush administration's suspended talks in regard to North Korea MIAs.

-In 2011 the Veterans of Foreign Wars (VFW) adopted Resolution # 423 calling for renewed discussions with North Korea to recover Americans missing in action.
-On July 27, 2011, Congressman Charles Rangel introduced a Congressional Resolution calling on North Korea to repatriate POW/MIAS and abductees from North Korea.
+That same year, the U.S. suspended talks with North Korea over the recovery of MIAs, as the George W. Bush administration had broken off relations between the US and North Korea, claiming it couldn't guarantee the Americans safety.
+Despite this, New Mexico Governor Bill Richardson traveled to Pyongyang in 2007 and returned with six sets of remains.
+In 2010, it was reported that the Barack Obama administration was reversing the Bush administration's suspended talks in regard to North Korea MIAs, and in 2011, the Veterans of Foreign Wars (VFW) adopted Resolution # 423, calling for renewed discussions with North Korea to recover Americans missing in action.
+On July 27, 2011, Congressman Charles Rangel introduced a congressional resolution calling on North Korea to repatriate POW/MIAS and abductees from North Korea.